 Do I need a Passport or Other ID?

 Yes, you will need a passport.
 If you don’t have a passport, please order it immediately.
 You won’t be able to travel without it.
 You can apply for a passport online, and at some government agencies including the US Post Office.
-To find out more passport information or apply online at: U.S. Department of State passport webpage.
+Find out more passport information or apply online by visiting U.S. Department of State passport webpage.
 New airline regulations state that you must have your passport before you can reserve an overseas airline ticket.
 Some countries require that your passport be valid at least six (6) months beyond the dates of your trip.
 Some airlines will not allow you to board if this requirement is not met.